-Some peaople might think that the main thing is to do great promotion and this will lead them to a great event.
+Some people might think that the main thing is to do great promotion and this will lead them to a great event.
 That is just partially true.
-Of course if you prepare interesting content but attract only 10 people it is not reasonalbe.
+Of course, if you prepare interesting content but attract only 10 people it is not reasonable.
 So both processes are important but content goes before promotion.

 In order to make the content of you Drupal Cafe interesting, understandable and entertaining you should think about knowledge and emotional flows.
 Knowledge flow is a series of session linked one to another.
-You as agenda managers must know the content each sessions to link them logocally.
-Otherwise the audience might get confused or lost in the middle of the event.
+You as agenda managers must know the content each session to link them logically.
+Otherwise, the audience might get confused or lost in the middle of the event.
 You can start with light content and gradually go to more difficult one.
 Or you can alternate it.
-But it should have a logics behind based on you vision and goals.
+But it should have a logic behind based on your vision and goals.
 Emotional flow is also highly important.
 It reflects what you delegates feel during and between sessions.
 It can help you to schedule breaks and informal discussions.
-For example, if the session was full of difficult technical information - you’d better put a break after to let people assimilate new knowlegde and share their conclusion with friends.
+For example, if the session was full of difficult technical information - you’d better put a break after to let people assimilate new knowledge and share their conclusion with friends.

 When your Drupal Cafe will get bigger you can also organize several tracks.
 That means that there will be several separated session flows at the same time.
-Usually conference is divided into tracks by participants profile (newbees and professionals) or by knowledge area (web-design track, game development track, backend track etc).
+Usually, conference is divided into tracks by participants profile (newbies and professionals) or by knowledge area (web-design track, game development track, backend track etc).

-So now you are ready to develop a dratf of agenda (sessions flow, blocks), and it is time to start searching for potential speakers.
-I use this algorythm of finding speakers.
+So now you are ready to develop a draft of the agenda (sessions flow, blocks), and it is time to start searching for potential speakers.
+I use this algorithm of finding speakers.
 Firstly I think of everyone who could potentially perform at my events.
-I don’t know what is the situation in your city but here we have lack of speakers speciallizing on IT topics.
-And there usually is a dilemma: either the person is great developer but doesn’t have experience in public speaking, or he is performing very well but doesn’t know needed topics.
+I don’t know what is the situation in your city but here we have lack of speakers specializing on IT topics.
+And there usually is a dilemma: either the person is a great developer but doesn’t have experience in public speaking, or he is performing very well but doesn’t know needed topics.

-Thats why mostly we have speakers from our company.
+That's why mostly we have speakers from our company.
 You can also do so.
 And I would advise you to organize corporate training on public speaking.
 It will help you to find good speakers inside your company.
-If your employees or collegues are performing well on events it will promote you company as well.
+If your employees or colleagues are performing well on events it will promote your company as well.

 When you approve all speakers and topics you will get your agenda!
 Yey!
-But of course it’s not the end of work on this process.
+But of course, it’s not the end of work on this process.
 Speakers are also people they may be overloaded or forget something.
 Therefore you need to keep communicating with them and remind about deadlines.
-And the last step here is dry run.
-I know it is hard to gather all speakers together and shortly present and discuss all sessions but usually during such discussions great ideas are born.
+And the last step here is a dry run.
+I know it is hard to gather all speakers together and shortly present and discuss all sessions but usually, during such discussions, great ideas are born.
 And you as agenda manager can check the content and correct something.
-Also dry run makes people treat preparation more serious.
+Also dry run makes people treat preparation more seriously.

 This is an extra agenda thing.
-These are the moments when participants will think “wow, never knew it before” or “never tried it” ot just “wow that’s so cool!”
+These are the moments when participants will think “wow, never knew it before” or “never tried it” or just “wow that’s so cool!”

 People usually forget almost all information from the events but that’s what they will tell friends.
 Something like, hey I’ve been to Drupal Cafe yesterday.
-You won’t believe what i’ve seen there - they threw out hundren baloons! or they put zebra into the venue! ot whatever else that people would want to share.
+You won’t believe what I’ve seen where - they threw out a hundred balloons! or they put zebra into the venue! or whatever else that people would want to share.

 You can create wow-moments and let people spread the word about your Drupal Cafe.
 Of course better to link this activity to your agenda.
-That will make even more effect.
-For example, we created a IT quizz and I asked this question between sessions and threw the tangerine to the person who answered right.
+That will make even more effective.
+For example, we created an IT quiz and I asked this question between sessions and threw the tangerine to the person who answered right.
 It added a little of gamification and people were discussing this and other companies started to use this method too.